-Status → Substantially Complete:
+Status →Completed:

-Progress on this program is driven by the voluntary participation of impacted residential homeowners in the communities of Playa del Rey, Westchester, and South Los Angeles.
 LAWA staff completed notification to all eligible property owners of the availability of the program in April 2010.
 Construction was substantially completed in December 2013.
-The last construction contract was anticipated to be closed in April, 2015.
-LAWA has spent approximately \$155 million to-date on the implementation of this program.
+The last construction contract was closed in late fall of 2014.
+LAWA spent approximately \$160 million on the implementation of this program.
+Over 7,300 dwelling units were sound insulated in the communities of South Los Angeles, Playa del Rey and Westchester.